Supersymmetry breaking and 4 dimensional string models: Abstract

 \section{Abstract}

 A family of superpotentials is constructed which may be relevant to supersymmetry breaking in 4 dimensional (0,1) heterotic string models.
-The scale of supersymmetry breaking, as well as the coupling constant, would be stable and could not run away to zero.\
+The scale of supersymmetry breaking, as well as the coupling constant, would be stable.\

 \

 PACS numbers: 11.25.Mj, 04.65.+e, 11.25.Sq